wellcomecollection/platform-infrastructure/accounts/README.md

 ## Standard roles

-Within each account, we create a standard set of roles:
+Within each account, we create a standard set of roles.
+Each role name is made up of two parts: the name of the account, and the role suffix.
+For example, `workflow-developer` has the account name `workflow` and the role suffix `developer`.

 <table id="roles">
   <tr>